soft261/openmrs-standalone/src/main/config/README.txt

 ------------

 From the command line, navigate to the directory created when expanding the ZIP file.
 Type "./mysql" into the command line and hit enter.
+NOTE: If you get Permission Denied Error on Linux, right click on the mysql script, click on permissions, and make sure "is executable" is checked.

 ---------------------------------------------------------------------
 Copyright (C) 2011 OpenMRS LLC.
 Use of this software is subject to